 PRM vs CRM—What’s the Big Difference?

 As growth specialists in today’s healthcare industry, you must utilize different tools depending on your organization’s needs.
-Two very powerful tools are the PRM and the CRM.
-Knowing the differences between these two applications and their roles within the healthcare industry are critical to improving your ROI in your day-to-day operations.
+2 very powerful tools are the PRM and the CRM.
+Knowing the differences between these 2 applications and their roles within the healthcare industry are critical to improving your ROI in your day-to-day operations.
 So what’s the big difference?
 Let’s explore PRM vs CRM:

 What is a PRM?

 A physician relationship management tool, or PRM, is used by healthcare administrators and physician liaisons to manage their relationship with physicians.
 These physicians may be employed within their facility, affiliated within their network, or they may be completely independent.
 The purpose of a PRM is to improve physician relations, ultimately increasing referrals from physicians.